roy-jingyang/Org-Learn_Exe_Context/README.md

 International Conference, BPM 2022, Münster, Germany, September 11-16, 2022,
 Proceedings. (pp. 163–180).
 Springer.

-* TSC 2024 (under review):
+* TSC 2024:
 Paper titled **Discovering Work Specialization through Process Mining**, currently under review.

 Please navigate to the corresponding folders for more specific information.

 Update 20220912:
-We are working on intergrating this work into the [OrdinoR](https://ordinor.readthedocs.io/) library.
+We are working on integrating this work into the [OrdinoR](https://ordinor.readthedocs.io/) library.
 Updates will follow.

 Update 20250514: